hammerheim-game/hammerheim-rules/5-warbands.md

 knowledge with their ambition and energy.
 Profile M WS BS S T W I A Ld
 6 2 3 3 3 1 4 1 4
-Weapons/Armour: Night Runners may be armed with weapons and armour chosen from the Skaven Henchmen Equipment list.
+Weapons/Armor: Night Runners may be armed with weapons and armor chosen from the Skaven Henchmen Equipment list.
 Skills: The Night Runners may choose from Combat & Shooting when he gains a new skill.
 In addition, the Night